hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # When Machines Change Art

-At certain times in history, new technologies came along that changed the way we make art.
-Sometimes they changed how we make art—and sometimes, they radically transformed what we thought that art is.
+At a few times in history, new technologies came along that changed the way we make art.
+Machines, chemicals, and/or algorithms replaced some of the steps that artists did, changing how we made art—and, sometimes, radically transforming what we thought think art is.

 Now seems like one of those times.

 When change happens, it's surprising.
 Some people seem to act as though the way that things are now is the way they always have been, and always should be.
 Others are eager for any change.
 A lot of the discussions around "AI" art tend toward these extreme views: "It's not Real Art!"
 "It will kill art!" or the opposite view that, like, photography, it's just art and there's nothing to complain about.

+I'm specifically focused on technologies that automate (or seem to automate) steps of the artistic process.
 The reality of how past technologies changed art is nuanced and complex, and that's likely true for "AI" art too.
-What can past examples of technology changing art have in common, and do they have lessons for the current moment?
+What can past examples of such technologies changing art have in common, and do they have lessons for the current moment?

 My main thesis here is:

 |**New art-making technologies change art in consistent ways, and studying the past helps us understand how things will change in the future.**|

 This blog post is an attempt to identify these trends in past examples, and to judge if and how they're relevant for "AI" art.
-By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.  **I'm specifically focused on technologies that automate (or seem to automate) steps of the artistic process.**
+By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.
+Maybe the future won't repeat the past, but at least we can use this history to avoid the naive, superficial takes that treat this as something completely unprecedented and new.

-Identifying these themes is fascinating in itself, if you like thinking about how things change.
+And, identifying these themes is fascinating in itself, if you like thinking about how things change.
 [Like many people,](/2022/10/11/amateurs.html) I've always been fascinated by new technologies for making art.

 This expands on an earlier presentation I gave on this (starts at 20:33 in the video):